woodie/forecast/apple-weather-api.md

 ```
 Now that we're doing this extra work to get the timezone,
 we can use that instead of offset which will be more accurate
-when displaying hourly forcast while coming in and out of DST.
+when displaying hourly forecast while coming in and out of DST.

 ### Weather icons